 Paul L. Dressel.
-College To University: The Hannah Years At Michigan State, 1935–1969.
+College to University: The Hannah Years at Michigan State, 1935–1969.
 1987.
 Available from Amazon.com.

 A bit post-era for the purposes of this web site, but contains an interesting opening chapter about the college’s formative years.

-A quality coffee table overview, albeit occasionally sketchy, written for the Bicentennial’s seemingly inexhaustible demand for American history, both national and local.
+A quality coffee table overview, albeit occasionally anecdotal, written for the Bicentennial’s seemingly inexhaustible demand for American history, both national and local.
 Now hard to find, as the first edition printing was limited to only 1,000 copies.
 The M.S.U.
 Library’s copy has been vandalized and is missing several pages, but the Circulation department has a spare photocopy of the lacuna that it will duplicate by request.